 Please enter a phone number.

-Please enter your ECE level or write “none yet.”
+Please select your ECE level or current status.

 Please select one option.